Fanneyyy/QuickChat/README.md

 ### Operators privileges
 The creator of each room in Quickchat has the privilege of an operator.
 That is, he/she can kick/ban user from the room.
 Operators can also give other users operators privileges.

+## Server changes
+Changes made to chatserver.js are as following:
+* Conflict between users being in both listed as users and ops in server fixed (removed from userlist when giving op and vice versa).
+* User automatically gets op when joinin an empty room
+* Added a listener to chatupdate, that returns messageHistory to the user uppon joining a room.